 So, that is the Skyactiv-X covered - what about the car we drove it in?
 Well, as mentioned earlier, the saloon is mechanically identical to the hatch, but visually only the bonnet and windscreen are carried over.
 For us, while it is handsome enough, some of the striking appeal of the hatch has been lost.
-Where the saloon regains ground is a bigger boot - 444 litres versus 351 litres in the hatch, although the saloon's boot opening is a bit tight and the back seats don't fold.
+Where the saloon regains ground is a bigger boot - 444 litres versus 351 litres in the hatch, although the saloon's boot opening is a bit tight.
 The passenger compartment is unchanged (except for an imperceptible few millimetres of extra rear shoulder room), but while this means it is not the most spacious interior it does also mean high-quality materials, attractive design and impressive infotainment.
 It will be well-equipped too, since the saloon isn't available with the lowest equipment grades from the hatch range.

 Compared with the hatch, the saloon is actually slightly more economical, which combined with slightly better expected residual values means it should be just under a penny a mile cheaper to run, while P11D values are the same.
 For company car drivers who are prepared to sacrifice the style of the hatch and are happy with the saloon's boot, it could be the best choice.